The Disorder You May Not Even Know Your Dog Has

 One source described them as behaviors that are exaggerations of normal animal behaviors.
 They are exhibited for longer periods of time and are repeated out of context, and in situations in which they would be considered abnormal.
 Licking, chewing, spinning, tail-chasing and running after shadows or beams of light to name just a few most commonly seen in dogs.
 Cats are known to suck on wool, groom excessively or chase their tails.
 When these behaviors are repeated to the point of exhaustion or for long periods of time they can become harmful and are stressful for the animal as well as the people who live with them.

-Chico, mentioned at the beginning does a counter clockwise turn at the food bowl before he will take a bite (see video below).
-At first this was once or twice, but now has become repetitive to the point that he becomes completely exhausted.
+Chico mentioned at the beginning does a counter-clockwise turn at the food bowl before he will take a bite (see video below).
+At first, this was once or twice but now has become repetitive to the point that he becomes completely exhausted.
+For about two years, pebbles had a lick granuloma, which some veterinarians say is a compulsive behavior caused by stress.

 How do these behaviors begin?